mesqueeb/SwiftVsTypeScript/pages/asyncAwait.md

 // OR create a Task
-// a `Task` instance is similar to a TS `Promise` instance let task = Task { await fetchSomething() }
+// a `Task` instance is similar to a TS `Promise` instance
+// you can do multiple async operations within the `Task` body let task = Task { await fetchSomething() }
 // ...
 let value = await task.value